Skip to product information

 Low stock: 1 left

-RECIPES FROM OLD FAMILY FAVORITES Springdale Bicentennial 1806-2006 is a regional cookbook of favorite recipes from the residents of Springdale, Ohio, as well as those submitted by employees of its police, fire and local government departments.
+OLD FAMILY FAVORITES: Springdale Bicentennial Cookbook 1806-2006 is a regional cookbook of favorite recipes from the residents of Springdale, Ohio, as well as those submitted by employees of its police, fire and local government departments.

-The sequence of the page numbering of this 290-page or so book repeats with every chapter--so there are multiple page 1, 2, 3, etc. It includes approximately 275+ recipes and measures 8 ½” high by 5 ½” wide.
-The comb-bound cookbook is in good condition with no tears or bent corners.
-There is darkening/browning near the edges of the cover.
+This 290-page book features multiple page numbering sequences that repeat with each chapter.
+It contains over 275 recipes and has dimensions of 8 ½” x 5 ½”.
+The comb-bound cookbook is in good condition without any tears or bent corners.
+There is browning near the edges of the cover.

 We ask that when making your purchasing decision that you consider the photos as part of the item's description.